 Can people eat these treats?

 Oh yes, they sure can!
 All the ingredients are safe for human consumption.
-They’d be great for people who like cookies that aren’t so sweet.
-Give one a try and you may like it.
+If you’re into cookies that aren’t too sweet, give one a try, and you might just like it.

 More Homemade Dog Treat Recipes